ARM-software/psa-firmware-update-spec/rfc/state-model.rst

 Assuming that the firmware component is essential for system operation, there will always be exactly one image of type (1).
 Other images might, or might not, be present in the store.

 Although a Firmware store in a specific system might have storage for more than two firmware images, we define a state model for the Firmware Store that only requires two.
 This is possible because the store does not need to hold more than one firmware image of type (2), (3), or (4) concurrently.
+The implementation can have storage for more than two images, and will select the appropriate storage area for a requested operation.

 Instead of identifying a physical storage location (sometimes referred to as a 'bank' or 'slot') for the firmware images, the API uses the following (*working names*) for the two required locations: